-There is limited funding available for financial need scholarships, so priority is given to returning PCOM students who complete their requirements on time.
-Visit our How to Apply page to view details on how to apply for financial aid.
+The PCOM Office of Financial Aid awards financial need scholarships to admitted and returning students.
+There is limited funding available for financial need scholarships, so priority is given to returning PCOM students who complete their requirements on time and demonstrate financial need.